Denis Mary Bradley

 Denis Mary Bradley (February 25, 1846 – December 13, 1903) was an Irish-born American prelate of the Roman Catholic Church.
 He served as the first bishop of the Diocese of Manchester in New Hampshire from 1884 until his death in 1903.
 Bradley was a co-founder of Saint Anselm College in Goffstown, New Hampshire.

 Biography

 Early life

 Denis Bradley was born on February 25, 1846, in Castleisland, County Kerry in Ireland.
 When Bradley was eight years old, his father died.
 His mother immigrated with the family to the United States, settling in Manchester, New Hampshire.
 Bradley attended Park Street Grammar School and other Catholic schools in Manchester.

-In 1863, Bradley entered Holy Cross College in Worcester, Massachusetts.
+In 1863, Bradley entered the College of the Holy Cross in Worcester, Massachusetts.
 According to a contemporary account, Bradley was an introspective and serious student.
 He graduated from Holy Cross in June 1867.
 In September 1867, Bradley enrolled at St. Joseph's Seminary in Troy, New York.